 Mobile AR has the potential to generate $2 billion in revenue in the next 2 years, much of which is expected to come from Snapchat and Facebook advertising.

 AR Users – Consumer Behaviour

-Again, that is everyone in your contact list, your friend’s list and so on.
+Again, that is everyone on your contact list, your friend’s list, and so on.
 These are all the people who are using AR, many without even realizing it!
-And sure enough — it amounts to one seventh of the entire world population.
+And sure enough — it amounts to one-seventh of the entire world population.